 - four Children and Youth Service Centres located at Newtown, Launceston, Burnie and Devonport

 - three Family Violence Counselling and Support services located in Burnie, Launceston and Hobart, with capacity to provide outreach service within each respective region

 - 78 Child Health and Parenting Service (CHaPS) clinics around the State

 - the Ashley Youth Detention Centre

-We provide a number of services such as Home and Community Care and community nursing directly to clients in their homes by staff working out of a number of statewide sites .
+The Department also provides a number of services such as Home and Community Care and community nursing directly to clients in their homes by staff working from several statewide sites.